Enterprising Mind of the Year Award 2019

 2) For my essay on Scottish crime fiction I took a risk and approached Ian Rankin and Alexander McCall Smith for an interview.
 Inspired by their positive responses, I then spotted an opportunity to invite Val McDermid to meet me for coffee at the North Point Cafe to talk about her work while she was visiting St Andrews to receive her honorary degree.

 3) After taking a module on climate change in polar regions, I organised a meeting with a prominent climate scientist who was visiting St Andrews to discuss work experience opportunities in that field of research.
 Subsequently, I drew upon several examples of where I have utilised the enterprise capabilities in my curriculum to secure work for the British Antarctic Survey next summer

 4) After submitting my project on Hadrian's wall, I spotted an opportunity for further research and followed up by recruiting a team of people from Geography and Ancient History to go in search of the lost Roman fort of Condominium.
 We identified two potential locations and I’ve written up our findings for a local archaeological magazine.

 5) For my biodiversity project, I collected samples and data on the earthworms of St Andrews.
 This is believed to be the most complete taxonomy now available.
-The Biodiversity Society has invited me to share my findings with them over afternoon tea and scones.
+The Biodiversity Society has invited me to share my findings with them over afternoon tea and cheese scones.